Rules

 -

-All Current/Past (for up-to 6 months) Decred contractors are barred from taking part in this bug bounty program.
+All current/past (for up to 6 months) Decred contractors are barred from participating.

 -